 According to the National Institutes of Health, more than one-third of U.S. women have a pelvic floor disorder, and almost 377,000 women underwent surgery for a pelvic floor disorder in 2010.
 This is a common problem that women try to hide, but it is something that needs to be treated effectively and immediately.

-The Sinai Institute for Female Pelvic Medicine and Reconstructive Surgery, headed by Dr. Daniel Kim, specializes in comprehensive evaluation and treatment for women with complex pelvic floor disorders such as:
+The Sinai Hospital Institute for Female Pelvic Medicine and Reconstructive Surgery, headed by Dr. Daniel Kim, specializes in comprehensive evaluation and treatment for women with complex pelvic floor disorders such as:

 - Urinary incontinence (accidental loss of urine)

 - Overactive bladder (frequent and urgent bathroom use)

 - Pelvic organ prolapse ("dropped" or displaced bladder, uterus, vagina or rectum)

 - Chronic pelvic pain

 - Interstitial cystitis (painful bladder syndrome)